mmistakes/made-mistakes-jekyll/src/_drafts/using-jekyll-2017.md

 ## Optimization

 The numbers above don't lie.
-Relying on Jekyll and friends to do jobs more suited for a task runner like [**Gulp**][gulpjs] was slowing the build down.
-Armed with this knowledge I begun looking for ways to pull out anything I could from Jekyll, not related to converting Markdown into HTML.
+Relying on Jekyll and friends to do jobs more suited for a task runner like [**Gulp**][gulpjs] was slowing the build.
+Armed with this knowledge I started stripping down Jekyll to its core --- Markdown conversion and HTML generation.

-The added benefit being, if this worked out to be faster I'd have a set of content that was more portable and not reliant on Jekyll.
-In the off-chance I wanted to swap Jekyll for another static-site generator like [**Hugo**](https://gohugo.io/) or [**Gatsby**](https://github.com/gatsbyjs/gatsby), I could.
+By doing this it also allowed me to make my site's content more portable and not reliant on a specific static-site generator.
+In the off-chance I wanted to swap Jekyll for another SSG like [**Hugo**](https://gohugo.io/) or [**Gatsby**](https://github.com/gatsbyjs/gatsby), I could.

+*[SSG]: Static-site generator

 ### CSS and JavaScript Assets

-[**Jekyll Assets**][jekyll-assets] is a great plugin that served me well for a long time by preprocessing, vendor prefixing, concatenating, minifying, and fingerprinting assets.
-It's also painfully slow when you have a site of my size and are trying to iterate on CSS changes quickly.
+[**Jekyll Assets**][jekyll-assets] is a great plugin that served me well for a long time by: preprocessing, vendor prefixing, concatenating, minifying, and fingerprinting assets.
+It's also painfully slow when used to iterate on the front-end of large site like mine.

-Making a change to a Sass partial would trigger a full site rebuild, which meant waiting at least 2 minutes before I could preview it.
+Making a change to a Sass partial would trigger a full site rebuild, which meant waiting at least 2 minutes before this change could be previewed in a browser.
 Jekyll's incremental build feature might help here, but I never had much luck getting it to work reliably.

 Ideally during development, CSS or JavaScript changes would be pushed instantly to the browser with something like [Browsersync][browsersync].
 By replacing the [Jekyll Assets][jekyll-assets] plugin with the following Gulp alternatives I saw a 93% improvement in build time: